edwin-bluekite/tHAPIcs/index.md

 ##Description
-tHAPIcs is an Hapi Nodejs application that analyse all the Freebase knowledge graph topics for a youtube channel using the “Youtube Topics API” to get semantic video annotations.
+tHAPIcs is an Hapi Nodejs application that analyse all the Freebase knowledge graph topics for a youtube channel using the “Youtube Topics API” to get semantic video annotations..

 ##Usefull links
 * Website http://edwin-bluekite.github.io/tHAPIcs/